Penn's Creek massacre: Pennsylvania's response

 Still, they could not stop the Lenape and their Native American allies from continuing the raids.
-Nor could the Iroquois Confederacy, which ostensibly had authority over all of the Native American tribes in the region and which had thus far remained neutral in the war.
-The Lenape, still angry over the sale of the Susquehanna Valley in the Albany Purchase, were further angered when the Iroquois noted their lesser status by reminding them that they were the "women" in the relationship between their two tribes during a contentious March 1756 conference of all the Susquehanna Indian leaders.
-An eastern Lenape spokesman spat back: We are Men and are determined not to be ruled any longer by you as Women.
+Nor could the Haudenosaunee Confederacy, which ostensibly had authority over all of the Native American tribes in the region and which had thus far remained neutral in the war.
+The Lenape, still angry over the sale of the Susquehanna Valley in the Albany Purchase, were further angered when the Haudenosaunee noted their lesser status by reminding them that they were the "women" in the relationship between their two tribes during a contentious March 1756 conference of all the Susquehanna Indian leaders.
+An eastern Lenape spokesman spat back:

+We are Men and are determined not to be ruled any longer by you as Women.
 We are determined to cut off all the English except those that may make their escape from us in ships; so say no more to us on that head, lest we cut off your private parts, and make Women of you, as you have done of us.

 In April 1756, Pennsylvania declared that it would pay a bounty of $130 for the scalp of every Lenape male over ten years of age and $50 for a Lenape woman's scalp, or $150 for a male Lenape prisoner and $130 for a female one.
 New Jersey soon followed suit.
 Pennsylvania assemblyman James Hamilton justified the bounties as “the only way to clear our frontiers of … savages & … infinitely cheapest in the end."
 There were fears that this would encourage indiscriminate killing of innocent Native Americans by those seeking payment, but as only eight scalp bounties were paid out by Pennsylvania during the entire colonial period, it appears that few were either willing or able to pursue such rewards.